okidoki-jpg/alx-low_level_programming/0x10-variadic_functions/README.md

     tally variadic function arguments

 1-print_numbers.c:
+    print each variadic argument with a separator

+2-print_strings.c:
-    print each variadic argument on new line
+    print each variadic argument with a separator